Portable-Linux-Apps/Portable-Linux-Apps.github.io/README.md

     /opt/$PROGRAM/icons/$ICON-NAME
     /usr/local/bin/$PROGRAM
     /usr/share/applications/AM-$PROGRAM.desktop
+If the distro is immutable instead, the path of the launcher (the last line above) will change like this:

+     /usr/local/share/applications/AM-$PROGRAM.desktop
 From version 4.3.3-1 there is also an option `--user` to enable local installation of programs in the `$HOME` directory using AppMan (jump to the [next paragraph](#is-there-a-version-of-quotamquot-that-does-not-require-root-privileges)).

 To update all the apps at once just run the following command: